opensouls/community/CONTRIBUTING.md

 # Contributing to opensouls/community

+> The Soul Engine is currently in private alpha!
+[Join our mailing list](https://opensouls.beehiiv.com/subscribe) to be the first to hear about the next updates!

 Thank you for your interest in contributing to the opensouls/community project!
 We welcome contributions from everyone who shares our goals and wants to collaborate in a healthy and constructive manner within our community.

 Please take a moment to review this document to ensure a smooth contribution process.